-The mission of Freshwater Society is to promote the conservation, protection and restoration of all freshwater resources.
+The mission of Freshwater Society is to inspire and empower people to value and conserve our freshwater resources.

 Since 1968 – two years before the first Earth Day – Freshwater Society has been a leading public nonprofit organization dedicated to conserving, restoring, and protecting freshwater resources and their surrounding watersheds.
 To achieve this goal, our organization: